Does Trump's Jerusalem plan serve U.S. interests?

 One of the guiding principles of international relations is that nations act out of their own self-interest.

-So how does President Donald Trump’s expected announcement to recognize Jerusalem as the capital of Israel and eventually move the U.S. Embassy to the city advance U.S. foreign policy objectives?
+So how does President Donald Trump’s announcement that the U.S. would officially recognize Jerusalem as the capital of Israel and eventually move the U.S. Embassy to the city advance American foreign policy objectives?

 It doesn’t, according to analysts.
 Some also warned Trump's decision could damage peace-building efforts in the Middle East as well as America’s credibility as a respected world power.